Legislation Tracker

 Status: in progress

-Requires that seniors be offered access to Medigap plans without regard to their age or pre-existing conditions and that health insurance companies establish an annual open enrollment period for this purpose
+Requires that seniors and people younger than 65 with end-stage renal disease be offered access to Medigap plans without regard to their age or pre-existing conditions and that health insurance companies establish an annual open enrollment period for this purpose

 Introduction